Kristina01111000/Drws_site/README.md

 7/11
-- Anything to make it look better
-- Change the “learning program” to the “Holistic Four Element Course”

 - Change the tabs to “Four Element Self Renewal System”
 - For the dropdown “getting started” “Benefits of” “Freebies” -free stuff here- “learning program”
 - Make the benefits page look better, think of another word for the title maybe